marnagy/github_stats/README.md

 This was not implemented since it take a comparatively long time to implement.

-2. Use suitable library like `pandas` or `numpy`
+2. Use suitable library like `pandas` or `numpy` to compute the rolling window

-This was not used since I wass not able to find a solution that would use thesse modules.
+This was not used since I wass not able to find a solution that would use these modules.

 3. Use of asynchronous API calling to speed up retrieval of the data